Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 However, equally important is choosing a roofer who can perform a superior installation.
 Often, the biggest reason for roof failure is an improper installation.
 Errors in flashing installation, improper ventilation, or the use of the wrong type of fastener can all cause premature failure.
 Thus, you must choose an experienced contractor.

 As you start to look for a roofing contractor, ask for referrals from family and friends.
-The contractor must have a license and both general liability and workers’ compensation insurance.
+The contractor must have both general liability and workers’ compensation insurance.
 Also, check their BBB ratings.
 An accreditation from the BBB means the company has met the BBB’s Code of Business Practices.
 At Xterior, we’re BBB accredited with an A+ rating.
 Always ask to see that a contractor’s insurance is up to date.
 We will always provide a copy of our certificate of insurance for your review.

 Additionally, check to see if the contractor has any manufacturers’ designations.
 To achieve these designations, the contractor must pass the manufacturer’s requirements.
 Moreover, by receiving this type of designation, the contractor can offer stronger warranties.
 We’re a Shingle Quality Specialist certified by CertainTeed, a Scotchgard specialist, and a Preferred Contractor with Owens Corning.
 Thus, we can offer you some of the strongest warranties in the business.

 A new roof is a big expense.
 However, roof financing from Xterior makes it affordable.
-With financing options that have a monthly payment and a payment term you can afford; you don’t have to wait for a new roof.
+With financing options for qualified buyers that have a monthly payment and a payment term you can afford; you don’t have to wait for a new roof.
 Plus, we offer discounts to military, seniors, teachers, and first responders.

 Call us at 336-329-3667 to schedule an appointment for one of our technicians to inspect your roof.
 Because delaying until your roof leaks is waiting too long.
 That was JFK’s message!